 - implantation bleeding is more like spotting than an actual flow of blood

-This spotting may occur once, or last for a few hours, or even up to three days.
+This spotting may occur once, or last for a few hours, or even up to 3 days.
 You may notice some pink or brown discharge when you wipe or on your underwear, but you won’t need a full pad or tampon — possibly not for many months!

 While there’s no research indicating that implantation itself causes cramps, some women do feel abdominal tenderness, lower back pain, or cramping around the time of implantation.
 This may seem like a mild version of how you feel before your period starts.